Nr44suessauer/nr44suessauer.github.io/_posts/2025-1-18-SystemArchitecture.md

 If the endstop Z is at 0 cm and the maximum height of the device is 210 cm, the maximum Delta Z can be calculated.

-To calculate the maximum height, we need to know the size of each module.
+To calculate the maximum height, we need to know the size of each unit.
 In our example, these are standardized to 15 cm.

-The modules are labeld (Bot = 0, Mid = 1, Top = 2) and is the variable Z Endstop Unit.
+The unit´s are labeld (Bot = 0, Mid = 1, Top = 2) and is the variable Z Endstop Unit.

 Substituting the values: